-The Board finds that the Applicants are requesting a reasonable accommodation for the proposed addition to house the hot tub which is necessary for year-round doctor-recommended therapeutic treatment of Mr. DiGiovanni's back problems.
-The Applicants have demonstrated that there are unique physical characteristics of the Property including the dimensions of the lot and the location of the existing dwelling on the narrow lot.
-The requested variance is necessary to alleviate unnecessary hardship due to the unique physical circumstances and characteristics of the Property, including the size, dimensions and other unusual physical characteristics of the lot.
+The Applicants have demonstrated that there are unique physical characteristics of the Property, including the irregularly angled rear property line and the location of the existing residence.
+The requested variance is necessary to alleviate unnecessary hardship due to the unique physical circumstances and characteristics of the Property.
 The Applicants did not create the unnecessary hardship.

-Due to the unique size, dimensions and other characteristics of the lot, the construction of the existing house and the existing setbacks, this is the most minimal manner of expanding the house.
-Therefore the requested variance represents the minimum variance that will afford relief and represents the least modification possible of the applicable provisions of the zoning ordinance.
+Due to the unique physical characteristics of the lot the requested variance represents the minimum variance that will afford relief and represents the least modification possible of the applicable provisions of the zoning ordinance.

-The proposed addition will be consistent with the existing residence and the neighborhood; therefore the granting of the variance conforms to the essential character of the neighborhood and will not impair the appropriate use or development of any adjacent properties.
+The proposed addition will be consistent with the existing residence and the neighborhood; therefore the granting of the variances conforms to the essential character of the neighborhood and will not impair the appropriate use or development of any adjacent properties.

-The Board finds and concludes that based on the testimony presented by the Applicants the standards for granting a dimensional variance have been met and the requested dimensional variance should be granted subject to the condition that the addition shall be no closer to the side lot line than that side of the existing dwelling.
+The Board finds and concludes that based on the evidence presented by the Applicants the standards for granting a dimensional variance have been met and the requested rear yard setback variance should be granted.